- New Zealand's culture is a mix of Western and Indigenous influences.

-For a long time, the Society of New Zealand was founded on the principles of equality and classlessness evidenced by the narrow gap between the rich and the poor.
-Although the earlier culture of the Māori displayed social stratification, the classes relatively disappeared with influence and interaction with other cultures.
-New Zealanders, also called Kiwis, are a social people who believe in basic politeness and hospitality to all.
+Though the relations between the Indigenous peoples and Western settlers have varied throughout its history and have been strained at times, New Zealand is founded on the principles of equality and classlessness.
+Although the earlier culture of the Māori displayed social stratification with three different hierarchies of belonging in their society, the classes relatively disappeared with influence and interaction with other cultures.
+New Zealanders, also called Kiwis, are social people who believe in basic politeness and hospitality to all.
 They value aspects such as personal distance during communication, greeting, and have defined expectations on showing affection in public.
 For instance, during communication, too much eye contact and closeness translate to the invasion of personal space.
-Greetings are also an important part of the social fabric of New Zealand with parties acknowledging each other with a simple “good day!.”
+Greetings are also an important part of the social fabric of New Zealand with parties acknowledging each other with a simple “Good day!”

-The traditional Māori literature is primarily oral.
+The traditional Māori storytelling is primarily oral.
 During the pre-European era, oral traditions were the common method of transmission of their cultural traditions, beliefs, and practices.
-The major literature developed in New Zealand for a long time showed the dominance of the European influence.
-Very few Māori engaged in literary production with the trend changing only recently.
-The Māori flourished in the performance arts such as traditional dances and songs.
-New Zealand is home to numerous museums and galleries that contain relics of the Māori arts including sculptures, woven items, and carvings made from various materials such as wood.
+The major literature developed in New Zealand for a long time showed the dominance of European influence.
+Very few Māori engaged in literary production, with that trend changing only recently.
+The Māori flourished in the performing arts such as traditional dances and songs.
+New Zealand is home to numerous museums and galleries that contain relics of the Māori arts including sculptures, woven items, and carvings made from various materials.
 Some individuals, organizations and the government provide funds towards the promotion and revival of traditional arts.

 Sports are important in the culture of New Zealand.
-The commonly played games include rugby, cricket, football, netball, golf, basketball, hockey, tennis, and water sports such as sailing and surfing.
-New Zealand also utilizes its winter season for sporting activities such as skiing and snowboarding.
-New Zealand participates in both local and international competitions.
+Popular sports include rugby, cricket, football, netball, golf, basketball, hockey, tennis, and water sports such as sailing and surfing.
+New Zealand also uses its winter season for sporting activities such as skiing and snowboarding.
+New Zealand participates in both local and international competitions and has a prominent national rugby team commonly known as the All Blacks.
 Athletic activities in New Zealand are also vital, especially track and field events including racing, boxing, and cycling.
-Most of the sporting activities developed from influences of the British and Western cultures and had grown from recreation activities to competitive and professional ones.
-New Zealand also prides itself for the invention of bungee jumping and zorbing- both of which are tourist attractions of New Zealand.
+Most of the sporting activities developed from influences of British and Western cultures and grew from recreation activities to competitive and professional ones.
+New Zealand also prides itself on the invention of bungee jumping and zorbing, both of which are tourist attractions of New Zealand.